awabasif1/gyrobot/BUILD_GUIDE.md

 **Step 7 — Add the serial command interface.**
-Implement the protocol agreed on in Week 0: parse incoming lean/turn commands and add them to the PID setpoint each loop; send telemetry back over the same USB cable used to program the Mega.
+Implement the protocol agreed on in Week 0: parse incoming lean/turn commands and add them to the PID setpoint each loop; send telemetry back over a dedicated hardware serial port (e.g. `Serial1` on the Mega, wired to the Jetson's UART GPIO pins) — keep `Serial` (the USB port) free for debugging over your laptop while you're bench-testing, separate from the Jetson link.
 Test with a throwaway script (even just typing values into a serial terminal) — don't wait for Person B's pipeline to test this.

 ---